Bookmark This Site

 Wheel Chocks And Dock Compliance

 Wheel chocks are required by OSHA, and in order to be in compliance you will have to insure that every truck that comes into the dock area is chocked during the unloading or loading process.
 If you are relying on the honor system after having posted signage and providing chocks, you are taking a serious risk.
 Not all operators are equally conscientious, and a few bad apples will take advantage of reduced visibility in the dock area to avoid the additional hassle of placing the chocks.
 Doing so puts your company at risk, and you will need to take additional measures to enforce compliance with OSHA regulations.
-Strategically placed cameras are an excellent incentive for an operator to comply, but many companies are unwilling to invest in expensive camera systems.
-Fortunately, a strategically placed mirror and an observant dockworker can get the same job done as a camera.
-No matter which solution is best for you, compliance is the key to avoiding liability.

 Comments